ubaldot/vim-poptools/README.md

 The "grep" command sent to the shell is displayed in the command line and it can be retrieved it with `:messages`.

-> [!IMPORTANT]
-> The return format of the user-defined search commands shall start with
-> `filename:line_number:line_content` otherwise the results cannot be parsed.
+The return format of the user-defined search commands shall start with `filename:line_number:line_content` otherwise the results cannot be parsed.
-> However, if things crash, you can use `:PoptoolsKill` to close all the
-> popuptools popup windows.
+However, if things crash, you can use `:PoptoolsKill` to close all the popuptools popup windows.

 ### Folder search